cole-h06/Verity/README.md

 # Project Verity

-A source credibility system for e-commerce product specifications.
+A graph-based credibility inference system for conflicting e-commerce product specifications.

 # The Problem